Ready to add some fun to your server? We'll show you how to set up a bot that does cool stuff automatically when you start streaming on Twitch!

 - Select Twitch Bot and click Add

 - We've provided some initial flows.
 You can edit and customize these to suit your preferences

 - If you want to announce that other members of your server have gone Live on Twitch, click the edit button on the flow and click Edit on the trigger flow Twitch stream online, they must have their Twitch account connected to Guilded

 - Under Trigger details, set which members or roles can trigger this flow.
 By default, this field will be Any member or role.
 We will allow anybody with the @Streamers role to trigger this flow for this example.
 Then, click Next.

 - Note: Only users who have linked their Twitch accounts can trigger this flow.

-- Under Actions, click Add, and then select Send a custom chat message.
+- Under Actions, click Add, then select Send a custom chat message.

 - This example will include $TriggeringUser and $TriggeringStreamLink:Link.
-This means that your message will include the user's name who triggered this flow and a link to the stream that triggered it.
+Your message will include the user's name who triggered this flow and a link to the stream that triggered it.
 Click Next, and then Save your bot flow.